feerposser/docker-env-list-tutorial/readme.md

 # Docker and docker compose .env file tutorial

-Simple tutorial for how to use environment variables with Docker.
+Simple tutorial on how to use environment variables with Docker.

 ![image](./assets/img/0.png)

-<small>For this example we are going to use `Python Flask`, but you can use it with any other language and framework that you want to.</small>
+<small>For this example, we are going to use `Python Flask`, but you can use it with any other language and framework that you want.</small>
 <small>Also, we're going to use `docker`and `docker compose`.</small>

 </div>